khannotations/screwmeyale/README.md

     sendgrid_name: <sendgrid username>
     sendgrid_password: <sendgrid password>

+See `config/environment.rb` for more info.
 Of course, the Sendgrid stuff is only if you want the mailer to work.
 Enjoy!